How to Make the Best White Bread Recipe for Beginners

 • 2 tbsp sugar, honey, or maple syrup

-• 2 tbsp melted butter oil
+• 2 tbsp melted butter or oil

 Instructions